If you are looking for a complete facility maintenance plan template to use as an inspiration to build your own, you have come to the right place.

 Let’s get into the details.

-Every maintenance plan is different from each other because each type of building requires different activities.
+Every maintenance plan is different from the other because each type of building requires different activities.
 A school, for example, requires different maintenance activities when compared to a hospital maintenance schedule.

 The purpose of this facility maintenance plan is to establish guidelines for managing [insert name of the organization] buildings and systems, which includes building maintenance, custodial services, building occupancy, asset management, safety inspection, loss prevention, and energy conservation programs.

 This facility must remain safe, accessible, and conform to all current codes and safety requirements.
 This plan is also designed to maximize the efficiency of each building system, minimize the need for major repairs and replacements, and to promote productivity, and maximize the maintenance budget.